Dokdo Is Our Land: History

-"Dokdo Is Our Land" first debuted on the KBS comedy program Humor Number One and was written by production directors Kim Woong-rae and Park Moon-young.
-On the program, it was preformed by comedians Im Ha-ryong, Jang Doo-seok, Kim Jeong-sik, and Jeong Kwang-tae and was intended to be a one time performance.
+"Dokdo Is Our Land" debuted on the KBS comedy program Humor Number One and was written by production directors Kim Woong-rae and Park Moon-young.
+On the program, it was performed by comedians Im Ha-ryong, Jang Doo-seok, Kim Jeong-sik, and Jeong Kwang-tae and was intended to be a one time performance.
 Following the broadcast, Daesung Records offered to record the song, but scheduling conflicts led to Jeong being the only one available for the recording.
 The song was released as part of the compilation album Funny Songs and Unfunny Songs (Korean: 웃기는 노래와 웃기지 않는 노래) on June 20, 1982.

 Jeong Kwang-tae would receive the New Artist Award at the 1983 KBS Music Awards for his performance.
-The song would later be briefly banned between July and November of 1983 by military dictator Chun Doo-hwan out of fear of worsening relations with Japan during Prime Minister Yasuhiro Nakasone's visit to Korea amid the 1982 Japanese history textbook controversies.
+The song would later be briefly banned between July and November 1983 by military dictator Chun Doo-hwan out of fear of worsening relations with Japan during Prime Minister Yasuhiro Nakasone's visit to Korea amid the 1982 Japanese history textbook controversies.

 Re-release and remixes

 Since its release, "Dokdo Is Our Land" has been remade and re-released several times by various artists.
-Following the popularity of the song, the original album would be re-released in the next year under the name Dokdo is Our Land.
+Following the popularity of the song, the original album would be re-released in the next year under the name Dokdo Is Our Land.
 The song was remade most recently in 2012 to commemorate the 30th anniversary of the song's release.

 On June 5, 1985, "Dokdo Is Our Land" would be released as part of Jeong Gwang-tae's second album Jeong Gwang-tae Golden (Korean: 정광태 골든).
 In 1996, South Korean hip-hop group DJ DOC re-recorded the song and released it in their album "Long Live Korea" (Korean: 대한민국 만세).